emfeltham/FormulaCompiler.jl/UnifiedCompiler.md

 ## Executive Summary

-This is a complete reimplementation of FormulaCompiler's core compilation system that **successfully achieves zero allocations** for statistical formula evaluation.
-It solves the critical function×interaction allocation problem that motivated this work, achieving **0 bytes allocated for `exp(x) * y`** (down from 176 bytes in the previous architecture).
+This is a complete reimplementation of FormulaCompiler's core compilation system that successfully achieves zero allocations for statistical formula evaluation.
+It solves the critical function×interaction allocation problem that motivated this work, achieving 0 bytes allocated for `exp(x) * y` (down from 176 bytes in the previous architecture).

 ### Performance Results (Final - All Tests Pass)
-- **All 105 allocation tests**: Perfect zero allocations ✅ (100%)
+- All 105 allocation tests: Perfect zero allocations  (100%)
-- **Final challenge solved**: "Logistic: complex" formula fixed by RECURSION_LIMIT=25
+- Final challenge solved: "Logistic: complex" formula fixed by RECURSION_LIMIT=25
-- **Four-way interactions**: 0 bytes (was 272-336 bytes) ✅
+- Four-way interactions: 0 bytes (was 272-336 bytes)
-- **Original problem solved**: Function×interaction formulas now have zero allocations ✅
+- Original problem solved: Function×interaction formulas now have zero allocations
-- **Empirical tuning**: Julia's heuristic specialization handled via conservative threshold ✅
+- Empirical tuning: Julia's heuristic specialization handled via conservative threshold

 ## Design Principles

-1. **Single scratch space**: All operations write to positions in a unified scratch array
+1. Single scratch space: All operations write to positions in a unified scratch array
-2. **Uniform operations**: Every computation is an operation with inputs and output positions
+2. Uniform operations: Every computation is an operation with inputs and output positions
-3. **Compile-time specialization**: Operations are tuple-encoded for zero runtime allocation
+3. Compile-time specialization: Operations are tuple-encoded for zero runtime allocation
-4. **No phases or steps**: Just build operations → execute directly (no complex coordination)
+4. No phases or steps: Just build operations → execute directly (no complex coordination)
-5. **Schema-aware compilation**: Always work with schema-applied formulas from models
+5. Schema-aware compilation: Always work with schema-applied formulas from models

 ## Standard Workflow